Fraticelli: Michaelites

-In the name of the order Bonagrazia of Bergamo, a capable lawyer and up to that time a bitter enemy of the Zelanti, presented a daring protest against this Bull to the Consistory (14 January 1323).
-Although the pope thereupon revised the text of the Bull and reissued it under the original date, he incarcerated Bonagrazia and in the Bull Cum inter nonnullos (12 November 1323) declared heretical the assertion that Christ and the Apostles possessed no property either separately or collectively.
+In the name of the order Bonagrazia of Bergamo, a capable lawyer and up to that time a bitter enemy of the Zelanti, presented a daring protest against this Bull to the consistory of 14 January 1323.
+Although the pope thereupon revised the text of the Bull and reissued it under the original date, he incarcerated Bonagrazia and in the bull Cum inter nonnullos (12 November 1323) declared heretical the assertion that Christ and the Apostles possessed no property either separately or collectively.

 The controversy between the pope and the order soon took on a political character, the Minorites having been appointed counselors to Louis IV the Bavarian, King of Germany, who also was engaged in a conflict with the pope.
-The Sachsenhausen Appeal of the King Louis of 22 May 1324 was full of invectives against the "heretic who falsely designates himself Pope John XXII" for doing away with the poverty of Christ.
+The Sachsenhausen Appeal of King Louis of 22 May 1324 was full of invectives against the “heretic who falsely designates himself Pope John XXII” for doing away with the poverty of Christ.
 This famous "Spiritualist excursus" is closely connected with the Appeal of Bonagrazia, and with writings of Ubertino of Casale and of Peter John Olivi.
 It is certain that it originated among the Franciscans who, under the protection of the king, aimed it at John XXII and his teaching, although Louis IV later denied all responsibility in the matter.
 The result was that Louis IV was excommunicated.
 The general chapter of the order, assembled at Lyon on 20 May 1325 under the presidency of Michael of Cesena, forbade any disrespectful reference to the pope.

 On 8 June 1327, Michael received instructions to present himself at Avignon, a command which he obeyed in December 1327.
 The pope having sharply reproved him in public (9 April 1328) for the chapter's action at Perugia, he drew up a secret protest and, fearing punishment, fled, despite the orders of the pope, to Aigues-Mortes and thence to Pisa, together with Bonagrazia of Bergamo and William of Occam.

 In the meantime, Louis the Bavarian had entered Rome with a German army, and had himself solemnly crowned Emperor of Rome by Sciarra Colonna (17 January 1328); on 12 May he nominated and had consecrated as antipope Pietro Rainalducci of Corvara, a Franciscan, under the name of Nicholas V. The three fugitives from Avignon accompanied Louis to Bavaria, where they remained till their deaths.
 After Louis IV had returned to Bavaria, Nicholas V, deprived of all support, took refuge with the Count of Donoratico.

 John XXII deposed Michael as general of the order and appointed the Minorite Cardinal Bertrand de Turre vicar-general of the order to preside at the chapter to be held in Paris (2 June 1329).
-Obedient to John XXII, he induced the majority of the order to submit to the Apostolic See.
+Obedient to John XXII, he induced the majority of the order to submit to the Holy See.
 Michael of Cesena and all his adherents, the Michaelites, were repudiated by the order.
 At the same time, by command of John XXII, papal proceedings were instituted against them everywhere.
 The Michaelites denied John's right to the papacy and denounced both him and his successors as heretics.